-As a SaaS Supplier or SaaS customer you will be aware that the UK now has to leave the EU on or before the 31st of October 2019 (“Brexit”) with a “hard Brexit” a “soft Brexit” or a “no deal” Brexit.
+As a SaaS Supplier or SaaS customer you will be aware that the UK now has a deadline to leave the EU on or before the 31st of October 2019 (“Brexit”).

 In light of the various leaving scenarios of which a “no deal Brexit”, it is highly advisable that SaaS suppliers and SaaS customers take steps, before Brexit occurs, to ensure that they can continue to lawfully process and transfer personal data between the EU and the UK following Brexit.

 These actions should be taken regardless of whether there is a “hard Brexit”, “soft Brexit” or “no deal Brexit”.

 The exact measures that SaaS Suppliers and SaaS customers need to take will depend upon the structure of their business.
 The following factors will determine the actions that need to be taken:

 - In which countries offices and employees are located;

 - In which countries customers are located;